 - Birth stress (the impact occurs for both the mother and the infant)

-The DSM-V (the manual used for diagnosing psychological disorders) lists several types of Trauma and Stress-Related Disorders, including Post-Traumatic Stress Disorder, Acute Stress Disorder, Adjustment Disorders, and Reactive Attachment Disorder.
+The DSM-V (the manual used for diagnosing psychological disorders) lists several types of Trauma and Stress-Related Disorders.
 In order to be diagnosed with any of these disorders, a doctor must determine that you meet certain criteria.
 Some of these include:

-- PTSD: Re-experiencing the event (intrusive memories, flashbacks, dreams), heightened arousal (difficult to concentrate, jumpiness, easily feels anger or irritability), avoidance/numbing (distraction, dissociation), and negative thoughts/moods/feelings.
+- Post Traumatic Stress Disorder (PTSD): Re-experiencing the event (intrusive memories, flashbacks, dreams), heightened arousal (difficult to concentrate, jumpiness, easily feels anger or irritability), avoidance/numbing (distraction, dissociation), and negative thoughts/moods/feelings.
 PTSD symptoms may start within one month of a traumatic event; sometimes the symptoms may not appear until years after the traumatic event.

-- ASD: Intrusive symptoms (memories, dreams, flashbacks), negative mood, extreme anxiety, dissociative symptoms, avoidance symptoms, arousal symptoms.
+- Acute Stress Disorder (ASD): Intrusive symptoms (memories, dreams, flashbacks), negative mood, extreme anxiety, dissociative symptoms, avoidance symptoms, arousal symptoms.
 These symptoms occur within one month after exposure to an extreme traumatic stressor.

-- AD: An overreaction to a situation, anxiety or depressed mood, an inability to cope with a specific stressor (such as moving to a new country, having a baby, retiring), and impairment in social, occupational/educational, and day to day functioning.
+- Adjustment Disorder (AD): An overreaction to a situation, anxiety or depressed mood, an inability to cope with a specific stressor (such as moving to a new country, having a baby, retiring), and impairment in social, occupational/educational, and day to day functioning.
 Adjustment Disorders are short lived, rarely lasting for longer than 6 months.

-- RAD: A condition in which a person has difficulty forming lasting relationships and has difficulty trusting others.
+- Reactive Adjustment Disorder (RAD): A condition in which a person has difficulty forming lasting relationships and has difficulty trusting others.
 Symptoms are caused by neglect during childhood and include patterns of withdrawal toward caregivers, inhibited social and emotional responses towards others, and periods of unexplained sadness/irritability/fearfulness.

 Types of Traumas